OctaDist/OctaDist/docs/about/program_structure.rst

 ------------

 OctaDist is written entirely in Python 3 binding to Tkinter GUI toolkit.
-The following 3rd party library and pakcage are used in OctaDist for specific functions.
+The following 3rd party library and package are used in OctaDist for specific functions.

 .. code-block:: bash